gchave77/tdd/UPER.md

 *
 Creating a strategy pattern based on requirements and unique tax rules, helped me use OOP effectively to write clean, expandable code.
 *
+Need to work on inputing data from an outside source.